dustin1q/WPP/src/content/cssSamples/Animate-on-Scroll.md

 title: Animate On Scroll
 image: ""
-desc: Will CSS only, elements are animated when the page is scrolled and they enter the viewport.
+desc: CSS only, elements are animated when the page is scrolled and they enter the viewport.
 ---

 <html-code>